Create Accessible PowerPoints

 3. Open the Shading menu and choose a colour.

-In addition to ensuring text has sufficient contrast, it is essential that colour is not the only means to convey or emphasize information.
+In addition to ensuring text has sufficient contrast, it is essential that colour is not used alone to make a distinction, a comparison, or to emphasize information.
 Use colour plus a text or symbol indicator.

 Minor changes to font size, style, or colour can be made on slides.
 However, customization of the slide master will make changes to all slides and is a more efficient way to ensure consistent style.